title image

 Adjust...Hue and Saturation...Hue/Saturation/Lightness...

 Move the Hue slider to change the colour.
-The candle will
+The candle will still be a light

-to make it a richer colour if you wish.
+colour, but you can increase the Saturation to make it a richer colour if

 (If you are doing the 'Keep A Candle Burning' tutorial the Hue